 Laptops are a staple in almost everyone’s carry-on essentials, especially people going on business trips, digital nomads, and students.

-Whenever I have to bring my laptop on a long-haul trip, I make sure to use my KALIDI leather laptop sleeve.
-A great feature of this laptop sleeve is that you can also use it as a laptop stand, which is highly convenient when you have to get things done on the plane or at the airport.
+Whenever I have to bring my laptop on a long-haul trip, I use my KALIDI leather laptop sleeve.
+A great feature of this laptop sleeve is that you can also use it as a laptop stand, which is highly convenient when getting things done on the plane or at the airport.

-Additionally, choose a laptop sleeve with a soft and dust-proof interior fabric, like this one from KALIDI.
+Choose a laptop sleeve with a soft, dust-proof interior fabric, like this one from KALIDI.
 This will prevent scratches and dirt on your laptop.

 For this, you have to look for a camera pouch that is both compact and functional.
-Make sure that the pouch can fit both the camera, its portable charger, and all the accessories it comes with.
-This way, you can save space in your carry-on bag and also have your camera gear in one place.
+Ensure that the pouch can fit both the camera, its portable charger, and all its accessories.
+This way, you can save space in your carry-on bag and have your camera gear in one place.

 See Related: Best Cameras for Travel Blogging

-Though they don’t fit in a particular category in your carry-on luggage, don’t ever forget to add miscellaneous things to your list of ultimate carry-on essentials as these are a must-have.
-These things have special purposes that will make your long flights much more comfortable.
+Though they don’t fit in a particular category in your carry-on luggage, don’t forget to add miscellaneous items to your list of ultimate carry-on essentials, as these are a must-have.
+These things have special purposes that will make long flights much more comfortable.

 23. Collapsible Water Bottle

 Forget the usual big, bulky tumblers that take up lots of space in the luggage!
 It’s time for you to upgrade to a collapsible water bottle.